A seamlessly stained deck that accentuates the natural wood grain is to die for.

 Ready Seal Exterior Stain and Sealer is an excellent oil-based product suitable for decks.
 This stain and sealer penetrates the wood pores and seals the surface to protect against moisture and mildew.
 It also has a UV rays filter to prevent your wooden deck from graying.

-It is available in rich, wood-toned hues to accentuate the wood grain pattern and easily applies with a scrub brush, roller, or pump sprayer.
+It is available in rich, wood-toned hues to accentuate the wood grain pattern and is easily applied with a scrub brush, roller, or pump sprayer.

 FAQs